Burstahh/Trusty-Loot-Multiplier/README.md

 DropChance category settings do not apply to ResourceNodes.

-## Trust, Pet Abyss Gear, and Horse Abyss Gear
+## Trust, Pet Gear, and Horse Gear

 NPC Trust Gain can be adjusted from the INI.

 Vanilla Trust Gain is `5`.

-Pet Abyss Gear support boosts compatible Pet Abyss Gear affection / friendliness effects up to the game capped +10 value.
+Pet Abyss Gear / Pet Trust Gear support boosts compatible Pet affection / friendliness effects up to the game capped +10 value.

-Horse Abyss Gear support boosts supported Horse EXP gear effects up to the game capped +10 value.
+Horse Abyss Gear / Horse EXP Gear support boosts supported Horse EXP gear effects up to the game capped +10 value.

-Horse Abyss Gear support includes Equestrian gear and Master Trainer’s Touch.
+Horse Gear support includes supported Abyss Gear, Equestrian gear, Master Trainer’s Touch, and supported riding gear that already has Horse EXP Gain on it.

 You still need the correct Abyss Gear or supported gear equipped for these effects to matter.

-## Chests, Containers, and Breakables
+## Chests, Containers, Breakables, and TradeGoods

+v3.4.0 expands category cleanup so different reward sources can be controlled more safely.

 Chests are separated from normal Containers and Breakables.